EdgeVPN/ipop-project.github.io/_pages/dockeredgevpn.md

 ## Setup configuration files

 First, let's create a configuration file for a container that uses XMPP user test1.
+You may change the name of the user below.

 Copy and save this as /home/$USER/evio/config/config-001.json (the directory you created in the previous step) - *make sure you replace A.B.C.D with the IP address of your XMPP host:*